Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Experiments

-The Lie Neurons can be applied to any semisimple Lie algebra with a real matrix representation.
-This allows us to extend the network to operate on noncompact Lie algebras, such as the special linear Lie algebra $\mathfrak{sl}(3)$.
-In this section, we instantiate the LN on $\mathfrak{sl}(3)$, which can be represented using traceless matrices.
-The corresponding group, the special linear group $SL(3)$, can be represented using matrices with unit determinants.
-The special linear group has 8 degrees of freedom and can be used to model the homography transformation between images~\cite{hua2020nonlinear,zhan2022warped}.
+In this section, we instantiate the LN on a noncompact Lie algebra, $\mathfrak{sl}(3)$, the special linear Lie algebra. $\mathfrak{sl}(3)$ can be represented using traceless matrices.
+The corresponding special linear group $\mathrm{SL}(3)$ can be represented using matrices with unit determinants. $\mathrm{SL}(3)$ has 8 degrees of freedom and can be used to model the homography transformation between images~\cite{hua2020nonlinear,zhan2022warped}.

+We perform three experiments for $\mathfrak{sl}(3)$: a classification of Platonic solids and 2 function regression tasks.
+We report the function regression tasks in Appendix~\ref{sec:additional_sl3_exp}.